Dash-Industry-Forum/livesim2/README.md

 ## Deployment

+Both `dashfetcher` and `livesim2` can be compiled to single binaries on any target platform for the Go compiler such as Windows, MacOS, and Linux.
+Since the result is a single binary it is easy to start it anywhere.

-`livesim2` compiles to a standalone binary.
-It can be run as a `systemd` and use structured logging.
-More information and an example service file can be found in the `./deployment` directory.
+On Linux, `livesim2` can be run as a `systemd` service.
+ More information and can be found in the `./deployment` directory.

 ## License